Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 Generating private and public keys

 WireGuard works by encrypting the connection using a pair of cryptographic keys.
-The keypair is used by sharing the public key with the other party who then can encrypt their message in such a way that it can only be decrypted with the corresponding private key.
-To make the communication secure both ways, each party needs to have their own private and public keys as each pair only enables one-way messaging.
+The key pair is used by sharing the public key with the other party, who then can encrypt their message so that it can only be decrypted with the corresponding private key.
+To make communication secure both ways, each party must have private and public keys, as each pair only enables one-way messaging.

-To get started with generating the keys for the server change into the WireGuard directory.
+To start generating the keys for the server, change into the WireGuard directory.

 cd /etc/wireguard

 Next, set the permissions for the directory with the following command.
-Note that you need to be logged in with the root account to do this.
+You need to log in with the root account to do this.

 umask 077

-Then with the required permissions set, generate a new key pair with the command below.
+Then, with the required permissions set, generate a new key pair using the command below.

 wg genkey | tee privatekey | wg pubkey > publickey